 Once you've got all your documents gathered, it's time to submit your claim.
 You may first want to contact your insurer to see if they have specific procedures for roof repairs and replacements.

 Include all of the evidence and information you have gathered in your claim.
-As an industry professional, your roofing contractor can likely offer some insights into the claims process to help strengthen your claim even more.
+As an industry professional, your roofing contractor can likely offer some educational insights into the claims process to help strengthen your claim even further.

 4. Meet With Your Insurance Adjuster